CatalinFrancu/colibri/notes.md

 * If *u* has an original node *v* among its children, then depth(*v*) = 1 + depth(*u*).
   * In particular, if *u* is expanded and one of its children, *v*, is already a known position with depth(*v) ≤ depth(*u*), then *u* is instead linked to *v*'s clone.
   * This ensures that there are no back edges in the DAG.
+  * This restriction does not apply if *v* is solved.
+* Clones are always leaves.